-Do You Need Planning Permission For An Orangery In Birmingham?
+Do You Need Planning Permission For An Orangery?

 This is a very important question because, if you choose to build an orangery without having obtained the relevant and necessary permissions, the following could occur:

-- You could be forced to demolish your orangery at your own expense (if it doesn’t adhere with regulations)
+- You could be forced to demolish your orangery at your own expense (if it doesn’t adhere to regulations)

 - If you wish to sell your property in the future, the sale could fall through as a result of not having the correct planning permissions or building regulations approval